The simple answer is no. Not all clients will state if they are looking for a custom read or if a previously produced demo reel is acceptable.

 When they receive your audition, it appears in a Responses view in the clients' Voices.com account.
 They have the ability to send you an email, delete your audition, add you to their Favorites or hire you by awarding the job, and making immediate payment for your services.

-When a client chooses to work with Voices.com's Professional Services department by posting a Full Service job, the Voices.com Account Manager holding the casting call filters through received auditions at the client's request and presents them with a shortlist that best matches their requirements.
+When a client chooses to work with Voices.com's Professional Services department by posting a Professional Service job, the Voices.com Account Manager holding the casting call filters through received auditions at the client's request and presents them with a shortlist that best matches their requirements.
 Clients let us know how many samples they'd like to review.
 Once presented, the onus is on the client to make the final casting decision.

 If you have accidentally attached the wrong file to an audition, you can simply replace the file by following these steps: